-Whether you were tidying up with Marie Kondo, sleeping under a weighted blanket, participating in the bottle cap challenge or some other #challenge on TikTok, chances are you’ve been part of a viral loop in 2019.
+Whether you were tidying up with Marie Kondo, sleeping under a weighted blanket, participating in the bottle cap challenge or some other #challenge on TikTok, chances are you’ve been part of a viral loop.
 For marketers, the idea of going viral is the holy grail but most think it’s some kind of magic or that some get lucky and others don’t.
 While there is uncertainty, there are things that you can do to increase your chances of striking viral gold.
 Brands like Uber, Dropbox, and Pinterest didn’t grow by marketing to individuals one at a time.
 They leveraged virality to let their early adopters and network effect do the work for them.

 There are several reasons you may want to go viral.
 It could be your product that you want to promote.
 And, to get your users to talk about how great your product is, your product must first be something people actually want to use and talk about.
 Once they love it, getting them to talk about it and share it with friends will be much easier.
 Peloton is an excellent example of a company using virality to grow rapidly.
 Once one class ends, users are provided with recommendations for classes they can take right after.
 Stretching, meditation, you name it.